TV Pop Diaries

 "This is what they want."

-History now has it that Tiswas was the first decent Saturday morning show, and although it predates Swap Shop the honour would actually go to Ed and Zed or Zokko on the BBC.
-ITV had an obvious gaping hole in their schedule, but it took until 1974 for anyone to come up with a decent plan.
+History now insists that Tiswas was the first decent Saturday morning show, and although it predates Swap Shop the honour would actually go to Ed and Zed or Zokko on the BBC.

 Until Tiswas came along, we all had a lie-

-Talking to TV Times in February 1975 about its unexpected success Chris Tarrant claimed "great hairy lads in pubs would come up to me and say 'never miss Tiswas'."
+Talking to TV Times in February 1975 about its unexpected success Chris Tarrant claimed "Great hairy lads in pubs would come up to me and say 'never miss Tiswas'."
 The article also mentioned "Union troubles temporarily ousted it after only ten weeks.
 Yet it was talked about as if it had been running for years."
 The said article was actually about the London Weekend show Saturday Scene, hosted by Sally James.

 Other ATV presentation regulars would come and go over the next two years until Sally James, from the recently departed Saturday Scene, joined in September 1977 along with Jim Davidson who appears to have only been a presenter for a few weeks.
 Tarrant was initially unhappy with James' inclusion, but soon changed his mind when he recognised a kindred spirit.
+The two new faces will join Chris Tarrant and Trevor East, together with new producer Glyn Edwards, whose intention was to make the show "informative as well as entertaining."

 In spring 1978 Chris Tarrant put out a request for anyone to come onto the show and stand in their newly constructed cage in a corner of the studio and have things thrown at them.
 They received eleven thousand letters.
 The cage, and the grunge tank above it, became a show regular until the end, with the cage sometimes containing the great and good of pop.